-- The first Moon-bounced echoes were heard in 1946, and reflection from the moon can quite easily be done at VHF-UHF frequencies.
+- The first Moon-bounced echoes were heard in 1946, and this can quite easily be done at VHF-UHF frequencies.
 Radio amateurs communicate via the moon from 50 MHz and up to 24 GHz.
-An example of the typical delay at 144 MHz can be heard here (from site of Spanish radio amateur EA6VQ).
+An example of the typical delay can be heard here for 144 MHz signals (from site of Spanish radio amateur EA6VQ).

 - Signals can also be bounced off all of the nearest planets and asteroids (Radar astronomy).
 A recent amateur experiment was succesful in getting echoes from Venus with delays of about 5 minutes.